-- I. If the property has been under contract to sell or actually sold between January 1, \\\\\\ and January 1, \\\\\\, please submit a copy of one or more of the following: - i.
+- I. If the property has been under contract to sell or actually sold between January 1, , please submit a copy of one or more of the following: - i.
 Listing Agreement; and/or - ii.
 Closing Statement. - II.
-If the property has sold between January 1, \\\\\\ and January 1, \\\\\\, were any items of personal property included in the sale price?
+If the property has sold between January 1, and January 1, , were any items of personal property included in the sale price?
 If so, please provide a list of each item of personal property and its estimated market value.

-- III.
-If the property or any structures on the property were constructed between January 1, \\\\\\ and January 1, \\\\\\, please provide a detailed list itemizing the cost of construction. - IV.
-Please provide the amount and type of insurance coverage on the property or any structures located on the property. - V. Please provide copies of any appraisals which value the property, or any portion of the property, between January 1, \\\\\ and January 1, \\\\\. - VI.
-If your contention of value is based upon comparable sales, please provide the following information for each sale you are utilizing: - i.
-Address of the Property; - ii.
-Sale date; and - iii.
-Sale price. - VII.
-If the property, or any portion of the property, is leased or available for lease, please provide the following information: - i.
-Rent roll as of January 1, \\\\\; and - ii.
-Annual profit and loss statements for the most recent three years. - VIII.
-If the property, or any portion of the property, is leased or available for lease, please provide the responsible party for the following expenses: - i.
-Property Taxes: Owner \\\\\ Tenant \\\\\ Shared \\\\; - ii.
-Property Insurance: Owner \\\\ Tenant \\\\ Shared \\\\; and - iii.
-Property Maintenance: Owner \\\\\ Tenant \\\\\ Shared \\\\\. - IX.
-Please provide any additional information you would like this office to consider.

-Your appeal form indicates that you will be representing yourself.
-In the event you choose to have a representative, please let me know and I will direct any further communications to that person.
-As you may or may not know, Tennessee Code Annotated Section 67-5-1514(c)(1) allows the following persons to represent taxpayers before the State Board of Equalization: (a) a member of the taxpayer's immediate family; (b) attorneys; (c) if the taxpayer is a corporation or the like, its regular officers, directors or employees; (d) agents approved by the State Board of Equalization (commonly known as "tax reps"); and (e) a certified public accountant if the only issue concerns the valuation of tangible personal property.

-Thank you for your anticipated cooperation and please do not hesitate to contact this office should you have any questions.
+III.
+If the property or any structures on the property were constructed between January 1,, please provide a detailed list itemizing the cost of construction.
+IV.
+Please provide the amount and type of insurance coverage on the property or any structures located on the property.
+V. Please provide copies of any appraisals which value the property, or any portion of the property, between January 1, and January 1, VI.
+If your contention of value is based upon comparable sales, please provide the following information for each sale you are utilizing: i.
+Address of the Property; ii.
+Sale date; and iii.
+Sale price.
+VII.
+If the property, or any portion of the property, is leased or available for lease, please provide the following information: i.
+Rent roll as of January 1,; and ii.
+Annual profit and loss statements for the most recent three years.
+VIII.
+If the property, or any portion of the property, is leased or available for lease, please provide the responsible party for the following expenses: i.
+Property Taxes: Owner Tenant Shared; ii.
+Property Insurance: Owner Tenant Shared; and iii.
+Property Maintenance: Owner Tenant Shared IX.
+Please provide any additional information you would like this office to consider. perso the fo of the its reg (com Your appeal form indicates that you will be representing yourself.
+In the event you choose we a representative, please let me know and I will direct any further communications to that in.
+As you may or may not know, Tennessee Code Annotated Section 67-5-1514(c)(1) allows ollowing persons to represent taxpayers before the State Board of Equalization: (a) a member e taxpayer's immediate family; (b) attorneys; (c) if the taxpayer is a corporation or the like, gular officers, directors or employees; (d) agents approved by the State Board of Equalization monly known as "tax reps"); and (e) a certified public accountant if the only issue concerns aluation of tangible personal property. shoul Thank you for your anticipated cooperation and please do not hesitate to contact this office d you have any questions.
+Sincerely, County Assessor of Property